indrekots/indrekots.github.io/_posts/articles/2015-10-17-java-8-behavior-parameterization.md

 published: false
 ---

+Behavior parameterization is essentially taking a block of code and making it available without executing it.
+It can be passed to a method for example.
+Since Java 8 introduced lambdas (finally), it is now possible to parameterize method's behavior.
+If you're familiar with Javascript, Scala, Groovy or any other language that has lambdas built in, then you probably have been using behavior parameterization all along.

+It might not come to you as a surprise that in software development user requirements can change.
+Passing behavior as a parameter can help relieve the pain of change.

 ##Filter with loop and if clause
+###show boilerplate code

-##Introduce predicates, filter clause in a separate function
+##Introduce predicates, filter clause in a separate Object
+###Multiple implementations
+###anonymous classes

 ##Replace predicate function with a lambda

 ##Use streams and filter method (more functional style)
 ###parallelization, no loops

+##useful for flexible apis